AkashdipMahapatra-BA/python-for-devops/Day-02/01-data-types.md

    - **NoneType**: Represents the `None` object, which is used to indicate the absence of a value or a null value.

 8. **Custom Data Types:**
    - You can also define your custom data types using classes and objects.
+[How ?](https://github.com/AkashdipMahapatra-BA/python-for-devops/blob/main/Day-02/OOPS.md)